chainapsis/keplr-wallet/docs/docs/04-secretjs.md

 async suggestToken(chainId: string, contractAddress: string): Promise<void>
 ```

-The webpage can request the user permission to add a SNIP-20 token to Keplr's token list.
+The webpage can request the user's permission to add a SNIP-20 token to Keplr's token list.
 Will throw an error if the user rejects the request.
-If a SNIP-20 with the same contract address already exists, nothing will happen.
+If an SNIP-20 with the same contract address already exists, nothing will happen.

 ### Get SNIP-20 Viewing Key
 ```javascript